 We were established in 2002 as the Tacoma Majestics.
 The team went 24-2 in our first three years of existence, making it as far as the Western Conference Championship game in 2005.
 In 2006, the Tacoma Majestics merged with the Seattle Warbirds, moved the team to Seattle, and became the Seattle Majestics.

 From 2006 to 2011 we held an impressive record of 49-15 including six division titles, one conference championship, and one national championship.
 In 2012, we acquired new owners whom established a new look that gave our organization alignment with other professional teams in the Greater Seattle area.
-This new look included the unveiling of our new logo, uniforms, and mascot, Kitty.
-Since 2012, we have upheld our winning record with three more division titles, and another conference championship appearance.

 As of September 2014, we went through a structural change and officially became a 501(c)3 non-profit organization.
 Under this new structure, we hope to establish a viable organization through the help of donors and sponsors alike.
 Being a 501(c)3 non-profit organization will allow us to better raise funds to attract the best talent women’s football has to offer.